Covid in Peru

 Last update: 9.15.20

 On top of becoming the 2nd epicenter in South America and ranking 5th in the world for most Covid cases, Peru has over 735,000 people infected and 31,000 have died.
 These numbers are based on limited testing and actual projections are said to be at least double.
-Peru's medical system has collapsed and implementing strict quarantine rules has led to country wide starvation.
+Peru's medical system has also been declared "collapsed" and strict quarantine rules have led to country wide starvation.

 In the beginning of March 2020, Peru closed off all its boarders and imposed strict quarantine rules.
 Peru is a 3rd world country with very limited medical resources.
 They only had 200 ventilators in the entire country when Covid started, leaving their hospitals completely unequipped to handle the breakout.
 In May, Peru's medical system was declared "collapsed".
 The sick are now being turned away at hospitals and clinics, told to go home and isolate themselves.
-Families are being told that if someone dies in your house, to wrap them in cloth and place them in the street the following morning for a truck to pick them up.
+Families are being told that if someone dies in your house, to wrap them in cloth and cardboard and place them in the street the following morning for a truck to pick them up.
 Mass graves are being dug for the dead throughout South America.
 Families cannot have funerals for their loved ones because it goes against gathering guidelines.

 Peru also has millions of people living in slum-type extreme poverty throughout the country.
 These people do not have access to clean water or daily food, leaving them the most susceptible to the virus and starvation.
 Covid is spreading fast in the slums because these people live in nothing more than cardboard shacks.
 Impoverished neighborhoods are being closed off by the military in order to limit infection.
 But this also restricts the poorest people from access to their local city markets and stores for food.
 So if you are not sick, you are most likely starving.
 For thousands in Pucusana and millions in Peru, starvation has become an even greater fear than Covid 19.